-Analysis of the resident workers age structure of the City of Greater Shepparton in 2016 compared to Victoria shows that there was a higher proportion of people in the younger age groups (15 to 44 years) as well as a higher proportion of people in the older age groups (45 years and over).
+Analysis of the resident workers (All industries) age structure of the City of Greater Shepparton in 2016 compared to Victoria shows that there was a lower proportion of persons in the younger age groups (15 to 44 years) as well as a higher proportion of persons in the older age groups (45 years and over).

 Overall, 54.5% of the resident workers was aged under 45 years, compared to 59.9% for Victoria.
 45.5% were aged 45 years and over, compared to 40.1% for Victoria.

-The major differences between the resident workers age structure of the City of Greater Shepparton and Victoria were:
+The major difference between the resident workers age structure of the City of Greater Shepparton and Victoria is:

 - A larger percentage of resident workers aged 55 to 64 years (17.4% compared to 14.7%)